Risks Related to Advantest's Business

 To reduce this risk, Advantest seeks to find alternative technology as well as monitor environmental regulations for chemical materials and legal regulation.

 Advantest is at risk of not being able to raise funds when necessary

 As for the working capital requirements, Advantest shall appropriate the cash and deposits earned from its operating activities.
 In the event that it becomes necessary to raise funds due to an acquisition or a sudden downturn in economic conditions, it may issue bonds or borrow funds from financial institutions.
 In the event of financial market instability or a reduction in Advantest's credit rating due to a deterioration of creditworthiness, there is no guarantee that Advantest will be able to procure funds in a timely manner, which could affect the results of operations and financial position.

-Nevertheless, Advantest believes it is important to protect its intellectual property rights from third party infringement and will continue to monitor infringement of its intellectual property.
-Avantest will also communicate compliance to the customers.
+Additionally, Advantest relies on patents, utility model rights, design rights, trademarks and copyrights obtained in various countries to actively protect its proprietary rights.
+In general, it is difficult for Advantest to gain access to, and investigate, products believed to be infringing intellectual property rights.
+Nonetheless, Advantest believes it is important to protect its intellectual property rights from third party infringement and will continue to monitor breaching of its intellectual property.
+Furthermore, Advantest will also communicate compliance to its customers.